-The company has so-called “dual flagships”, launching the P-series in the spring, and the Mate series in the autumn.
-Back in September 2019 the Mate 30 series was announced, and was the first phone to fall foul of the US trade ban which meant no Google services despite the presence of Android 10 on the handsets.
+Back in September 2019 the Mate 30 Series was announced and was the first phone to fall foul of the US trade ban, which meant no Google services, despite the presence of Android 10 on the range.

-You may know that the firm is developing its own in-house operating system called HarmonyOS, but for now, it is sticking with Android and installing its own app store and using its own apps to replace some of the Google services.
+You may know that the firm is developing its own in-house operating system called HarmonyOS, but for now, it is sticking with Android and installing its own app store and using its own apps to replace some of Google's services.

 When is the Mate 40 coming out?